coreeng/core-platform-docs/content/p2p/_index.md

 These will be the entrypoints of the pipeline.
 You can then extend these to do your custom actions.

 What tool you use in each of the Makefile targets is up to you.

+### FAQs

+#### What if I don't have tests for one of the stages?

+* Leave it as a no-op and as you want to increase your maturity and aim for Continuous Delivery you already have the place to run them